getlago/lago-docs/docs/guide/10_invoicing/download-invoices.md

 5. Click **"Edit language"** to confirm.

 The organization's default language can be overwritten by the customer's preferred language ([learn more](../customers#invoicing-a-customer)).

+Please refer to the API documentation to see the [list of supported languages](../../api/resources/locales).